ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Introduction

-Our framework distinguishes itself through three key differentiators: a \textit{sub-domain historian} agent, a \textit{baseline scout} agent, and \textit{question and answer generation} agents.
-The historian agent constructs a ``domain narrative'', placing the submission in the context of both seminal and recent work that may not be in the model's training set.
-The baseline scout agent acts as an adversarial auditor, specifically hunting for missing baselines and datasets that the authors failed to compare against.
-Finally, the question and answer generation agents operate as a skeptic, generating probing questions regarding the paper's claims and verifying them against external sources.
-This moves the system from ``surface-level'' critique to ``deep'' methodological evaluation.
+Our framework structurally decouples paper comprehension from external contextualization. \ours~ employs three key agents: a \textit{sub-domain historian}, a \textit{baseline scout}, and a \textit{multi-aspect Q\&A engine}.
+The historian agent dynamically synthesizes a ``domain narrative,'' placing the submission in the context of the field's trajectory.
+The baseline scout proactively hunts for missing SOTA baselines and datasets that the authors failed to compare against.
+Finally, the Q\&A engine operates as a skeptic, deeply auditing technical soundness---scrutinizing internal logical consistency, experimental validity, and mathematical rigor---while cross-referencing claims against top-tier academic venues.

-We evaluate ScholarPeer on DeepReview-13K.
-Recognizing that traditional metrics often fail to capture the nuance of scientific critique, we also explore two new evaluation metrics: \textit{H-Max score}, which calibrates the localized quality of critiques against human experts, and the \textit{review diversity score}, which assesses the variance of perspectives provided by the system.
+We comprehensively evaluate \ours~ on $\sim$1,800 submissions from ICLR 2020 through 2025, merging the evaluation sets of DeepReview-Bench\citep{zhu2025deepreview} and AgentReview \citep{jin2024agentreview}.
+We call this data set ScholarEval.
+Recognizing that traditional metrics often fail to capture the nuance of scientific critique, we also explore two new evaluation metrics: the \textit{H-Max score}, which calibrates the localized quality of critiques against human experts, and the \textit{review diversity score}, which assesses the variance of perspectives provided by the system.